How to Distribute and Promote your Podcast in 2025

 They’re a bit like the equivalent of the Apple “Podcast” app but for Androïd.
 Be it Podcast Addict, Castbox or Pocket Casts, the aim is to have a convenient mobile interface for finding new podcasts, subscribing to them and never missing out on new favorite shows.
 These applications are intended to be collaborative, so it’s possible that a member of the community has already added your RSS feed.
 If this is not the case, you can obviously add it yourself.

-Sharing your podcast on social networks
+Sharing your podcast on Social Networks

-Instagram & Snapchat
+Instagram

 The Newsletter